 The State Records Office is a regular participant on ABC Radio's History Repeated segment (720 AM) from 2pm on Fridays and 6PR's Remember When segment from 8pm Sundays.
-You can listen in some of our past segments here.
+You can listen to some of our past segments here.

 The Bernie's Burgers BackstoryShow more